vnetbuild.conf - VNetBuild configuration file

 entries in a switch

-may only specify device names, they cannot have an IP address associated.
-A switch
+only specify device names, they cannot have an IP address associated.
+A

 entries are automatically added to it.